 Aloe vera gel, which is made up of concentrated long-chain polysaccharides, is a potent source of soluble dietary fiber and can be very useful for constipated conditions as a natural plant-based laxative.
 Unlike other herbal laxatives or over-the-counter medications, it is known for its mild and soothing qualities that help to encourage good stool formation, promote regular bowel activity and ease defecation.

-As a potent source of dietary fiber, aloe is also naturally a top recommended dietary superfood, along with chia and flax, for most weight loss regimens and can be added to blended cleansing beverages or green juices.
+As a potent source of dietary fiber, aloe is also naturally a top recommended dietary superfood, along with psyllium, chia and flax, for most weight loss regimens and can be added to blended cleansing beverages or green juices.

 Aloe juice products, like Aloe Life's Aloe Gold, which are more concentrated in anthraquiones such as emodin and aloin, are more cathartic or purgative in nature.
 This is also true for freshly filleted unrinsed gels, which will contain some of these bitter substances helpful for stimulating digestive juices and increasing intestinal peristalsis.